An Overview of Federal Court Admiralty and Maritime Jurisdiction

 The constitutional grant of Admiralty jurisdiction to the Federal Courts contains what is called the saving to suitor’s clause, which preserves the rights to file an action in the State Court, and also to file an action in Federal Court alleging diversity jurisdiction instead of alleging Admiralty jurisdiction.
 The significance of this is that when a claim is filed under the Admiralty and Maritime jurisdiction of a Federal Court, there is no right to a jury trial.
 However, if the saving to suitor’s clause is utilized to file an In-Personam claim under diversity jurisdiction in a Federal Court or an In Personam claim in the State Court, a jury trial may be obtained.

 Federal subject matter jurisdiction is limited and must be conferred by Congress within the bounds of the Constitution.
 The subject matter jurisdiction of the Federal Court cannot be obtained by waiver or consent of the parties.
+To learn more about maritime jurisdiction and how accidents are handled, contact our lawyers for Miami Canal drowning and boat accidents.

 How Cruise Ship Companies Have Adjusted